-The first step in achieving a positive outcome for your case is to consult a Philadelphia car accident lawyer at Ostroff Injury Law.
+The first step in achieving a positive outcome for your case is to consult a Philadelphia car accident lawyer at Ostroff Godshall Injury and Accident Lawyers.
 From start to finish of your case, a skilled injury attorney like Founding Partner Jon Ostroff or Managing Partner Rich Godshall will tirelessly fight for your rights and demand every cent of the compensation you deserve.
 Recently, Jon recovered over $2.8 million for a Pennsylvania woman and her daughter that were injured in a highway crash..
 Let us put our experience and track record of success to work for you.

 When Can You Sue Someone Over a Car Wreck?

 Unlike many other states, Pennsylvania doesn’t give all car accident victims an unlimited right to file a lawsuit after getting hurt in a wreck.
 If you only suffer minor injuries and/or vehicle damage in a crash, your own car insurance policy’s “personal injury protection” coverage should cover all your medical bills, car repair costs, and other out-of-pocket expenses on a “no-fault” basis, meaning you don’t have to prove anyone at fault for the wreck to get paid.
 If you want to sue for other damages like physical pain, loss of life’s pleasures, and lost work wages, you can do so without any restrictions if you have “full tort” car insurance coverage, or if an exception applies.